What is SaaS (software-as-a-service)?

 Despite its advantages, SaaS does introduce potential risks and challenges that customers, particularly enterprise customers, need to be aware of.

 Another potential risk is vendor lock-in, or difficulty moving to another SaaS vendor when the current vendor’s application no longer meets the customer’s performance, functionality or business requirements.
-For example, if a SaaS application relies on proprietary business logic or a proprietary technology stack, it may be difficult or impossible to move from that SaaS application to another without making significant trade-offs.
+For example, if a SaaS application relies on proprietary business logic or a proprietary technology stack, it might be difficult or impossible to move from that SaaS application to another without making significant tradeoffs.

 SaaS, PaaS and IaaS are the three primary ‘as a service’ computing models offered by cloud service providers.
-Each appeals to a different kind of cloud computing customer, and off-loads a different degree of IT management to the cloud service provider.
+Each model appeals to a different kind of cloud computing customer, and offloads a different degree of IT management to the cloud service provider.

 SaaS, as discussed in detail above, is for customers who want to purchase and use a ready-made, cloud-hosted software application via internet connection.
 SaaS offloads all software development and infrastructure management to the cloud service provider.

-PaaS, or platform-as-a-service, provides a complete, fully-managed cloud-hosted platform—hardware, software, development tools and infrastructure—via internet connection for customers who want to develop their own applications.
-PaaS enables software development teams to build, test, deploy run, update and scale applications more quickly and inexpensively than they could if they had to build out and manage their own platform on-premises.
+PaaS, or platform-as-a-service, provides a complete, fully managed cloud-hosted platform—hardware, software, development tools and infrastructure—via internet connection for customers who want to develop their own applications.
+PaaS enables software development teams to build, test, deploy run, update and scale applications more quickly and inexpensively than they might if they had to build out and manage their own platform on-premises.

-IaaS, or infrastructure-as-a-service, provides on-demand access to cloud-hosted compute, network, and storage resources on a pay-as-you-go basis.
-IaaS is for customers who want in-house control over their applications and platform but want to scale and shrink infrastructure resources as-needed—instead of paying the high price of building and managing an on-premises data center with the capacity accommodate highly variable or ‘spiky’ workloads.
+IaaS, or infrastructure-as-a-service, provides on-demand access to cloud-hosted compute, network and storage resources on a pay-as-you-go basis.
+IaaS is for customers who want in-house control over their applications and platform but want to scale and shrink infrastructure resources as-needed—instead of paying the high price of building and managing an on-premises data center that can accommodate highly variable or ‘spiky’ workloads.

 Learn more about the differences between IaaS vs PaaS vs SaaS